 .
 Deal with it when their brain waves have settled.

 Thinking Words: Instead of saying, “You don’t do that to me, I am your parent!” rebuke them in love.
 Say, “The words that come out of your mouth are hurtful; I cannot talk to your right now.”
 See more examples of thinking words.

 “Black sheep” in the family seems to be a proverbial truth, and I was one when I was a child.
 Even if I’ve disciplined all my kids in the same manner, one stood out to master “rudeness.”
 It was heartbreaking and pernicious.
 Three things I’ve learned:

 - Since rude behavior violates self-respect, we must prepare to be humble and zip it.
 The best way is to ignore and deal with it at a later time.

 - Rude behavior is unacceptable, but only the parents can really help a child struggling with this.
 They need unconditional love.
 Remember, Jesus treated those who mocked Him with poise and respect, even if they did not deserve it.

-The best way to fight rude behavior is with more respect.
+The best way to fight rude behavior is By modeling respect.

 Thinking Words: Instead of saying, “You have no right to treat me like this,” say, “I will still treat you with respect because I love you.”